apache/flink-cdc/docs/content/quickstart/mysql-starrocks-pipeline-tutorial.md

    docker-compose up -d
    ```

 This command automatically starts all the containers defined in the Docker Compose configuration in a detached mode.
 Run docker ps to check whether these containers are running properly.
-You can also visit [http://localhost:8030/](http://localhost:8030/) to check whether Starrocks is running.
+You can also visit [http://localhost:8030/](http://localhost:8030/) to check whether StarRocks is running.
 #### Prepare records for MySQL
 1. Enter MySQL container